noir-lang/noir/docs/docs/dev_docs/limitations/main.md

 For the time being, such chopped notes are still emitted through encrypted logs (which is the communication channel to transmit notes).
 When a log containing a chopped note is processed, a warning will be logged about a decrypted note which does not exist in data tree.
 We [improved](https://github.com/AztecProtocol/aztec-packages/issues/1603) error logging to help identify such an occurence.
 However, this might be a source of confusion.
 This issue is tracked in ticket [#1641](https://github.com/AztecProtocol/aztec-packages/issues/1641).

+### Note Terminology: Note Commitments and Note Hashes

+The notes or UTXOs in Aztec need to be compressed before they are added to the trees.
+To do so, we need to hash all the data inside a note using a collision-resistant hash function.
+Currently, we use Pedersen hash (using lookup tables) to compress note data.
+The compressed note data is referred to as "note commitments" in our architecture.
+However, note commitments are referred to as "note hashes" in aztec-noir code.
+Be mindful of that fact that note commitments and note hashes mean the same thing.
+Note that we only mean to talk about terminology here and in no way one should infer security/cryptographic properties (e.g., hiding, binding) based on the name.
+Namely, notes come with different flavours of security properties depending on the use case.

 ## There's more

 See the [GitHub issues](https://github.com/AztecProtocol/aztec-packages/issues) for all known bugs fixes and features currently being worked on.